BAT EXCLUSION SERVICE

 Bats present several unique challenges for proper control.
-Therefore only trained professionals should attempt to exclude bats from attics.
-Both species of Michigan bats will hibernate during the winter, although the Big Brown may migrate short distances.
+Therefore, only trained professionals should attempt to exclude bats from attics.
+Michigan bats will hibernate during the winter, although the Big Brown may migrate short distances.
 It is important not to perform exclusion work at this time as bats will become trapped in the attic when they wake up in the spring.
 Also, bats have babies in the late spring to early summer.
-It’s very important not to complete exclusions at this time so you don’t lock the babies in the attic.
+It’s very important not to complete exclusions during this time so you don’t lock the babies in the attic.
 Check valves and other exclusion devices should not be installed until after the babies have begun to fly.
 This occurs in late July to early August.
 Bat exclusions should not be done during June and July.